talkable/talkable-docs/source/api_v2/metrics.rst

    ================= ========================================================
    site_slug         Your Talkable Site ID.
 You can get this from your
-                     Talkable dashboard after you log in and create a site. metric            Specific metric name start_date        Start of the period for which data is pulled, inclusively end_date          End of the period for which data is pulled, inclusively campaign_slugs    Optional: array of campaign slugs for which data is pulled.
-See the :ref:`Campaigns API <api_v2/campaigns>`
+                     Talkable dashboard after you log in and create a site. metric            Specific metric name. start_date        Start of the period for which data is pulled, inclusively. end_date          End of the period for which data is pulled, inclusively. campaign_slugs    Optional: array of campaign slugs for which data is pulled.
+See the
+                     :ref:`Campaigns API <api_v2/campaigns>`.
    ================= ========================================================

 Example